Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: Simulation experiments

-In the third experiment, we study the proposed mixed portmanteau tests $Q_1(M)$ and $Q_2(M)$.
+In the fourth experiment, we study the proposed mixed portmanteau tests $Q(M)$ and $Q^G(M)$.
 The data are generated from

-where all other settings are the same as in the first experiment. $\{\eta_t\}$ are standardized with mean zero and $\var(\eta_t)=1$ to evaluate the $Q_1(M)$, while $\{\eta_t\}$ are standardized with median zero and $E(|\eta_t|)=1$ to evaluate the $Q_2(M)$.
-We fit a linear DAR model with $p=1$ using the Gaussian or exponential quasi-maximum likelihood estimation, so that the case of $c_1=c_2=0$ corresponds to the size of the test, the case of $c_1 \neq 0$ corresponds to misspecifications in the conditional mean, and the case of $c_2>0$ corresponds to misspecifications in the conditional standard deviation.
+where all other settings are the same as those in the first experiment.
+We fit a linear DAR model with $p=1$ using the exponential or Gaussian quasi-maximum likelihood estimation.
+Here, the case of $c_1=c_2=0$ corresponds to the size of the test, $c_1 \neq 0$ corresponds to misspecifications in the conditional mean, and $c_2>0$ corresponds to misspecifications in the conditional standard deviation.
 Two departure levels, 0.1 and 0.3, are considered for both $c_1$ and $c_2$.

-The rejection rates of $Q_1(6)$ and $Q_2(6)$ at $5\%$ significance level are summarized in Table \ref{tablechecking}.
-We have the following findings: (1) all sizes are close to the nominal rate except for those of $Q_1(6)$ at the $t_3$ case, and all powers increase as the sample size $n$ or the departure level increases.
-This is as expected since the G-QMLE is not applicable if $\eta_t$ follows $t_3$ distribution with $E(\eta_t^4)=\infty$, which makes the size inaccurate; (2) for the same level of departures, $Q_1(6)$ and $Q_2(6)$ are more powerful in detecting the misspecification in the conditional mean ($c_1\neq 0, c_2=0$) than that in the conditional standard deviation ($c_1=0$, $c_2>0$); (3) as the innovation distribution gets more heavy-tailed, $Q_1(6)$ and $Q_2(6)$ perform worse in detecting misspecifications in the conditional standard deviation.
-This seems consistent with the results in the first experiment, where the estimation performance of scale parameters $\omega_0$ and $\beta_0$ gets worse as the innovation distribution becomes more heavy-tailed.
+The rejection rates of $Q(6)$ and $Q^G(6)$ at the $5\%$ significance level are summarized in Table \ref{tablechecking}.
+We have the following findings: First, all sizes are close to the nominal rate, except for those of $Q^G(6)$ in the $t_3$ case, and the power increases as the sample size $n$ or the departure level increases.
+This is expected, because the G-QMLE is not applicable if $\eta_t$ follows the $t_3$ distribution with $E(\eta_t^4)=\infty$, which makes the size inaccurate.
+Second, for the same level of departures, $Q(6)$ and $Q^G(6)$ are more powerful in terms of detecting the misspecification in the conditional mean ($c_1\neq 0, c_2=0$) than they are in doing so in the conditional standard deviation ($c_1=0$, $c_2>0$).
+Third, as the innovation distribution becomes more heavy tailed, $Q(6)$ and $Q^G(6)$ perform worse in terms of detecting misspecifications in the conditional standard deviation.
+This seems consistent with the results in the first experiment, where the estimation performance of the scale parameters $\omega_0$ and $\beta_0$ worsens as the innovation distribution becomes more heavy tailed.
+In addition, we also evaluate $Q(M)$ and $Q^G(M)$ with $M=12$ and 18 in Section S1 of the Supplementary Material; once again, the findings are similar.